VINTUXA/students/README.md

 ## Usage

-The application can initialize starting students list wia csv.
+The application can initialize starting storage of students list wia csv.
 To do this, you need to following:
 - Prepare file with format {firstName};{lastName}.
 Example of that file located at src/main/resources/students.csv.
 - Enable initialization in properties.
 Use property app.student-initializer.enabled with true/false value.
 - Set path to csv file in properties.
 Use property initial.students.file.path